-The programmer configures the DSU by programming particular values into registers.
-The configuration choices affect the behavior of the DSU and its associated cores.
+The programmer configures the DSU-AE by programming particular values into registers.
+The configuration choices affect the behavior of the DSU-AE and its associated cores.
+A1.8 Product revisions r0p0 First release.

-A1.7 Product revisions

 This section describes the differences in functionality between product revisions.